Back to Schlage Guides

 Try Without S2 Security

-S2 is enhanced Z-Wave security but can cause pairing failures with some hubs.
+S2 is improved Z-Wave security but can cause pairing failures with some hubs.
 If pairing fails repeatedly check if your hub allows pairing without S2 or with S0 security.
-Some hubs have an option for legacy or non-secure pairing for troubleshooting.
+Some hubs have an option for legacy or non-secure pairing for fixing.

 Quick Solutions